NunoyHaxxana/Router-Connext-Quests-3/README.md

 - Quest 3 - Alerting system for Routers.

 # Briefly describe your project:
-- Developer shell script to help the user who needs to setup and upgrade a router to last version.
+- Developer shell script to help the user who needs to monitor server and docker via zabbix

->:black_square_button: Script Automate to install Connext Router by auto detected last version + Auto update last version.<br>

 # Detailed project proposal:
-- Automate to install Docker.
-- Automate to install Docker-compose v2.5.1
-- Automate to install nxtp-router.
+- Automate to install zabbix.
-- Automate to get & install Latest version.
+- Automate to install zabbix-agent2 for docker monitor
-- Automate to get & update Latest version.
-- Automate to generate private key.
-- Automate to backup private key.
-- Automate to swith to amarok.
-- Automate to create and config file .env, key.yaml, config.json
+- Automate to config zabbix-agent2
-- Automate to delete nxtp-router file and docker-compose.

 ---